 The most common and collectible American movie poster.
 Presents in vertical format measuring 27 inches wide by 41 inches high.
 Has one vertical fold and three horizontal folds.
 Traditionally the most popular poster.
-Starting in the late 1980’s one sheets were issued rolled in dimensions 27 inches wide by 40 inches high.
-They are the only size issued to movie theatres today.
+Starting in the late 1980’s one-sheets were issued rolled in dimensions 27 inches wide by 40 inches high.
+They are the only size released to movie theatres today.

 Presents in vertical format measuring 41 inches wide by 81 inches high.
 Three times the size of a one sheet.
 Issued as folded in two or three overlapping sections.

 Presents in horizontal format measuring 81 inches wide by 81 inches high.
 Issued as folded in four or more overlapping sections.
 These were designed for small billboard usage.

 Presents in horizontal format measuring 14 inches wide by 11 inches high.
 Printed on card stock.
 They usually came in sets of eight cards -1 title card and 7 scene cards.
 The title card is like a mini poster that shows the title of the film along with the credits and an image.
 Depending on the importance of the scene, one scene card can be worth more than others.

 Presents in vertical format measuring 14 inches wide by 36 inches high.
 Printed on card stock.
 May have been issued rolled or folded.

 Presents in horizontal format measuring 28 inches wide by 22 inches high.
 Printed on card stock.
 May have been issued rolled or folded.

 Presents in vertical format measuring 30 inches wide by 40 inches high.
 Printed on card stock.
 Very rare in comparison to the one sheet movie poster.
 Often issued to drive-in theaters where they were hung outside.